 Gaining my cert ed over two years, which involved a lot of assignment writing.
 I found the academic work a real challenge, as I was just not used to it.

-Any advice for would-be lecturers?
+Any advice for would-be lecturers in woodworking?

 You learn a lot through trial and error.
 No assignment I’ve written could have prepared me for Covid and online teaching.
 You have to get your head down and do your own homework.
 I’d never heard of schemes of work or lesson plans before starting, but close colleagues have been really supportive.

 What personal qualities and skills do you need to teach these future carpenters?